 The countertop material is made from heavy rock and hence shipping and delivery costs tend to be higher as compared to other materials such as laminate or wood.
-Part of the expense of these countertops is due to the installation being more complicated.
+Part of the expense of custom countertops Denver (or wherever you are located) is due to the installation being more complicated.

 They usually come in both tile or slab variations and the decision on what you install will depend on your goals and budget.
 Slab countertops cost anything from $40 to $60 per square foot while you should expect to pay between $5 and $15 per square foot of tile.
 The average cost of granite countertops including materials and installation is between $2000 and $4500 depending on the size of your countertop.
 While these countertops used to be very expensive when first introduced into the market, they have become cheaper in recent years.
 As it stands, the average cost of installation of most countertops including wood and laminate is $3000 while that of granite is $3100, just $100 more than regular installations.